 The Company filed a statement of claim in 2010 against ARMZ and its affiliate Priargunsky, with the Ontario Superior Court of Justice.
-The claim is for damages in the amount of \$300 million arising from, among other things, their breach of fiduciary duties as one of Khan's joint venture partners and as a shareholder of Khan's Mongolian subsidiary, Central Asian Uranium Company LLC ("CAUC").
+The claim was for damages in the amount of \$300 million arising from, among other things, their breach of fiduciary duties as one of Khan's joint venture partners in Dornod and as a shareholder of Khan's Mongolian subsidiary, Central Asian Uranium Company LLC ("CAUC").
 ARMZ avoided service of the statement of claim through the Russian Ministry of Justice invoking Section 13 of the Hague Convention which allowed Russia to refuse to serve ARMZ as a matter of Russian sovereignty or security.
 Khan appealed the decision and this initial appeal was favourable.
 The Superior Court of Justice validated service of the statement of claim on ARMZ in October 2011.
 ARMZ, however, appealed that decision and on March 9, 2012, the Ontario Superior Court decided in favour of ARMZ's appeal.
 On April 19, 2012 the Company filed a subsequent appeal of the March 9, 2012 order with the Court of Appeal of Ontario.
 In the appeal, Khan sought to, among other things, restore the prior order of the Superior Court of Justice that validated service of the Statement of Claim on ARMZ.
 The appeal was heard on September 11, 2012.
 On April 2, 2013 the Court of Appeal for Ontario dismissed Khan's appeal to validate, substitute or dispense with service of the Statement of Claim.
-Khan is reviewing the decision and is considering the options available to it.
-If the Company decides to proceed to another stage of the litigation then it would appeal to the Supreme Court of Canada.
+Khan decided not to lodge an appeal of this decision with the Supreme Court of Canada.